voxtourai/voxtourai.github.io/_posts/2025-01-19-AI-vs-human-travel-guide.md

 ---
 layout: post
 title: "AI vs. Human Guides: What’s the Future of Travel Experiences?"
-excerpt: The travel industry is experiencing a technological revolution
+excerpt: The travel industry is experiencing a technological revolution, with artificial intelligence (AI) emerging as a transformative force.
+But how does AI stack up against traditional human guides?
+Let’s explore the unique advantages and limitations of both to see what the future holds for travel experiences.
 author: Lada Vasina
 parent: Blog
 date: 2025-01-19